craychee/craychee.github.io/source/_posts/2015-09-17-are-you-ready-to-hire-an-engineer.md

 This might seem like an obvious point but I think that you forget just how invested I am in making your project succeed.
 Your project is my full time job--the thing I think about when I am biking to and from work and on walks to the grocery store.
 I have strokes of genius in the shower.
 I am dedicating somewhere between 3 months and two years on this.
 I care.

 And I feel the need to remind you of this because it often feels like you don't want to succeed.
-I know it hurts to hear this but here are some things you do that make me feel like you want to fail:
+I know it may hurt to hear this but here are some things you do that make me feel like you want to fail:

 * **Bad**: You do not have examples of each of the pieces of content that you intend to make available on the site.
 **Worse**: You don't understand why the person who is building the infrastructure to create, manage, and display this content would need this so urgently when, you insist, you can just "add the content yourself later".
-* **Bad**: You do not know how to access the your current database or code base.
+* **Bad**: You do not know how to access your current database or code base.
 **Worse**: You put off getting this information for months.
 * **Bad**: You do not know how and where you will host the project.
-**Worse**: You put off making a decision about this (even with my suggestions) until the last two weeks of the project.
+**Worse**: You put off making a decision about this (even with guidance) until the last two weeks of the project.
-* **Bad**: You went to a design and got a beautiful design without consulting me.
+* **Bad**: You went to a design and got a beautiful design without consulting me, your engineer.
 **Worse**: The designer doesn't even know what your business does or what your content looks like.
 * **Bad**: You want to spend our limited time together discussing carousels, slideshows, popup boxes, and other enriched content that currently does not exist for your business and for which none of your customers are asking for but are disengaged when we discuss if, at all, you want your uses to authenticate.
 **Worse** We never discuss what the experience of anyone besides the anonymous user (someone who does not log in) will be like.

-Here is the secret to success for both you and I: the more you understand what your business is, the more I understand from you what your business is, the more I make your business into a machine, *the more your customers understand what your business does.* And that's success.
+Here is the secret to success for both you and I: the more you understand what your business is, the more I understand from you what your business is and put that logic into machine executable code, *the more your customers understand what your business does.* And that's success.

+####Ensuring our relationship starts off right
 I am not going to leave you in the dark about my feelings any more though.
-I have created for you (us) a checklist called: [Are you Ready to Hire an Engineer?](https://gist.github.com/craychee/543389d35c4b766239e7).
+I have created for you (us) a checklist called: **[Are you Ready to Hire an Engineer?](https://gist.github.com/craychee/543389d35c4b766239e7)**.
 Using this document, we can help be sure that we are ready to commit to a relationship together.